 The seamless handoff worked quite well, too.
 I did note, though, that my test Wi-Fi client hardly jumped when I was in between the two hardware units, likely due to their long-range.
 But when I walked past one, the device would switch to the closest unit, automatically.

-It’s worth noting that I figured out the jump mostly by testing.
-Why you can view the currently connected clients using the web interface or the mobile app, there’s a significant delay in reporting to which hardware unit they belong.
+By the way, why you can view the currently connected clients using the web interface or the mobile app, there’s a significant delay in reporting to which hardware unit they belong.
 At times, a connected client didn’t even show on the list of either the satellite or the router.

 The Netgear Orbi WiFi 6 AX6000 System RBK852 is a sure and easy way to cover a large property with fast Wi-Fi.
 It’s also proof that upgrading to Wi-Fi 6 now will cost you.
 So, maybe you should wait a while, at least till all of its features are available.